Dynatrace/dynatrace-api/metric-example/query-by-example.md

 >**Task**
 >We want to see the CPU utilization graph of yesterday and the day before yesterday, displayed on top of each other in a chart, so that we can look out for differences.

-A specific process group instance has been running on a new version yesterday.
-We want to display a graph of yesterdays CPU usage and for comparison, we want the day before layered on top of yesterday.
+A specific process group instance ran on a new version yesterday.
+We want to display a graph of yesterday's CPU usage and for comparison, we want the day before layered on top of yesterday.
 We get yesterday with `from=now/d-d&to=now/d`.
 This time window can then be moved per each queried metric by using the `timeshift` operator, which takes a time interval to move the data by, but keeping the original timestamps, so that it can be layered on top of the other graph.
-In our case, with the time frame from before we need `timeshift(-1d)`:
+In our case, with the timeframe from before we need `timeshift(-1d)`:
 ```
 builtin:tech.generic.cpu.usage,
 builtin:tech.generic.cpu.usage:timeshift(-1d),
 ```
-The second time series is shifted one day into the past, showing data from the day before yesterday, but with the same time stamps as the un-shifted first series.
-When drawing these into a chart, they will be displayed on top of each other.
+The second time series is shifted one day into the past, showing data from the day before yesterday, but with the same timestamps as the first, un-shifted series.
+When charting these, they will be displayed on top of each other.

 # Scenario 18: Last Stock Price Yesterday

 >**Task**
 >We want the last reported value just before midnight yesterday, but if the last time slot contains a gap in the data, we want to go back and instead see the last non-null data.

-To get the latest non-null value, use the `:last` operator, e.g. when the time frame is set to yesterday, but there might be wholes in the data (maybe the stock exchange computers have a maintenance window) we use, e.g.:
+To get the latest non-null value, use the `:last` operator.
+E.g. when the timeframe is set to yesterday, but there might be holes in the data (maybe the stock exchange computers have a maintenance window) we use, e.g.:
 ```
 stock_price:last
 ```
-If there is at least one non-null piece of data, the result will use the latest value or otherwise be empty.
+If there is at least one non-null data point, the result will use the latest value or otherwise be empty.

-You can customize the behavior of last by specifying as a first parameter how many entries should be considered from the end of the series (default: all entries), and as a second parameter how many of the last data points should be aggregated together for the final result (default: one, only use the final datum), if you, e.g. want the average of the last three values instead:
+You can customize the behavior of `:last` by specifying as a first parameter how many entries should be considered from the end of the series (default: all entries), and as a second parameter how many of the last data points should be aggregated together for the final result (default: one).
+E.g. if you want the average of the last three values:
 ```
 stock_price:last(24,3)
 ```